Healthy Homes Assessment Maymorn

 What We Do

-As building inspectors, we deal with all the issues involved in professional home Inspections.
-We’re here to ensure that you make the best decision when purchasing your next property.
+As building inspectors, we handle all elements of expert home Inspections.
+We’re here to make sure you make the best decision when buying your next home.

-We are specialised in a range of solutions to ensure you are fully informed of the condition of any property you could be thinking of buying or selling in addition to other solutions.
+We offer a wide range of services to ensure you are completely aware of the state of any property you may be thinking of buying or selling along with other services.

-We don’t just cooperate with you, we also collaborate with a number of big clients like municipal councils and banks, and insurance firms.
-They seem to are pleased with the reassurance provided, because of the information contained that we provide in our reports of building inspections.
+We don’t just collaborate with you, but we also work with large clients including bank branches, local councils and insurance companies.
+Evidently they are pleased with our peace of mind provided, because of the information contained in our building inspection reports.

-We have a systematic approach to your property inspection as well as the latest technology in software with digital photos embedded into your reports, you are able to actually see any issues identified.
-Through our detailed reporting it is no wonder that we receive so many clients who recommend our service to family and acquaintances.
+With our systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the Report, you can actually see any issues that may be identified.
+Because of our comprehensive report, it is not surprising that we receive so many referrals from clients our service to family and friends.

 • Pre Purchase & Pre Sale Reports